protrolium/postman-google-sheets-api/README.md

 ### Flow
 - local javascript is pushed to Apps Script via `clasp push`
-- run new Delopyment of App Script, generating Web App link
+- run new Deployment of Apps Script, generating a new Web App link (Anyone).
-- use the generated link to make POST request within Postman
+- use the generated link to call POST request in Postman
-- once POST request is made, global variables stored in Postman get sent to Google Sheet
+- once POST request is made, create/store Postman environment variables and send to Google Sheet

 ![postman](https://teachingmachine.tv/_files/postman/postman-1.png)
 ![postman2](https://teachingmachine.tv/_files/postman/postman-2.png)